Sandro Gozi: MEP elected in France

 In 2019, he was a candidate in the European elections in France, in 22nd place on the Renaissance list Renew Europe, supported by La République En Marche and the centrists of MoDem.
 He ranked 22nd on the list and remained a member of the Democratic Party in Italy while participating in the elections.

 Following the elections, he was elected as one of the five French MEPs who would replace the post- Brexit British MEPs.
 Meanwhile, at the end of July, he was appointed by Édouard Philippe's government as chargé de mission for European affairs, for which he is criticised by Italian politicians, both by members of the government such as Luigi Di Maio and Matteo Salvini, and by members of his own party such as former Minister of Economic Development Carlo Calenda.

 In October 2019, press organs reported that he also worked for Maltese Prime Minister Joseph Muscat; according to Gozi, the collaboration ended when he took office with the French government[25].
 As a result of the controversy, he resigned from his post with the French government on 23 October.

 On 1 February 2020, he took office as a member of the European Parliament.

 On 5 May 2021, he was elected secretary general of the European Democratic Party, succeeding former French Secretary of State for European Affairs Marielle de Sarnez, who died prematurely in January of the same year.

 On 14 January 2023, the constituent assembly of the European Liberal Democrat Party was held in Milan, Italy, with ‘the aim of contributing to the creation of a unitary liberal democratic party in the wake of Renew Europe, the group comprising liberals and democrats in the European Parliament.
 An objective shared with the parties Azione and Italia Viva, together with which it is necessary to start a founding path’.
 Among the founders are Sandro Gozi, Oscar Giannino, Alessandro De Nicola and Giuseppe Benedetto.

+In February 2026, he ran in the Paris municipal elections with the Mouvement Démocrate (MoDem), on the list led by Rachida Dati and supported by a centre-right and centrist coalition.
+On 23 March 2026, he was elected to the Council of Paris, the municipal assembly of the French capital.